Posted on December 8th, 2019

 By Cubie Davis King, PhD.

-Sophisticated companies now realize the need to pinpoint why people join their organization in the first place, those likely to succeed, and who will make the best leaders.
-They also need to know those likely to leave and when, as a part of their talent retention strategies.
+Sophisticated companies now realize the need to pinpoint why people join their organization in the first place, who is likely to succeed, and who will make the best leaders.
+They also need to know who is likely to leave and when as part of their talent retention strategies.

-Leader organizations are quietly but aggressively investing in analytics offerings, hiring people analytics staff, building people analytics teams to clean up their data, and developing people management models that is transforming their businesses.
+Leader organizations are quietly but aggressively investing in analytics offerings, hiring people analytics staff, building people analytics teams to clean up their data, and developing people management models that are transforming their businesses.

-Driven by competitive pressures, Deloitte’s research now confirm that fully 77 percent of all organizations believe people analytics is important, as multi-year workforce planning has move to the top of the agenda for executive teams around the world.
+Driven by competitive pressures, Deloitte’s research now confirms that fully 77 percent of all organizations believe people analytics is important, as multi-year workforce planning has moved to the top of the agenda for executive teams around the world.

 How about your organization?
-Are you seizing the opportunity to take people data (from interviews, productivity reports, performance reviews, sales reports, internal surveys, and a host of other data that you are already collecting) to make better management decisions?
+Are you seizing the opportunity to use people data (from interviews, productivity reports, performance reviews, sales reports, internal surveys, and a host of other sources that you are already collecting) to make better management decisions?

-Get a clue from tech companies like Google, Twitter, Facebook, Snapchat, Spreaker, LinkedIn and many others who use data in positive ways to inspire better employee performance.
+Get a clue from tech companies like Google, Twitter, Facebook, Snapchat, Spreaker, LinkedIn, and many others that use data in positive ways to inspire better employee performance.

-© 2019 Cubie Davis King.
-All rights reserved internationally.
-Written permission by the author needed to use in any form.
+2019 Cubie Davis King All rights are reserved internationally.
+Written permission by the author is needed to use this material in any form.